Chunyu-Lin-bjtu/autoware-wiki/SynQuacer-E-Docker.md

 * The performance is not optimized for SynQuacer E.
 * Yolo2 is not built.
-* Checkout develop branch for Docker scripts now.
 * Indigo is not supported now ([#1356](https://github.com/CPFL/Autoware/pull/1356)).
+* Checkout develop branch for Docker scripts before merging into master.

 ## Debian Setup